regine/meltmodel/install.md

         - In the Downloads list, select Command Line Tools, and push the install button

-2. We use [CMake](cmake.org) to configure MeltMod's build.
+2. We use [CMake](cmake.org) to configure DeTIM and DEBaM's build.
 You may either install CMake from their [website](http://www.cmake.org/cmake/resources/software.html), or using your choice of package managers for OS X, i.e. [Homebrew](mxcl.github.com/homebrew/), [Fink](http://www.finkproject.org/) or [MacPorts](http://www.macports.org/).